tytydraco/yessleep/out/Do_NOT_eat_Martha_Browns_Banana_Bread_Its_alive.md

 Unfortunately my mother and I weren't as skilled.
 Three monsters blast into my mum's chest, knocking her back into the counter.
-I hit the monster just too late, and as it flings past my face, one of its talonous legs scrape my eye, blood instantly leaking out like a broken pipe.
+I hit the monster just too late, and as it flings past my face, one of its talonous legs scrapes my eye, blood instantly leaking out like a broken pipe.
 I drop to the floor grasping at my face.
 Rose holds Leah back as she tries to grapple towards our mother.
 My Dad reaches over to try and help my Mum but seven of the monsters jump from the living room and pounce into his back.
 He screams as a nest of legs puncture his skin and muscles.
 Blood is pouring into both of my eyes, blurring my vision.
 The last thing I see before my vision goes a pure, unfocused red, is the image of my mother.
-Her face rotates towards mine, strung on by a what is left of her neck.
+Her face rotates towards mine, strung on by what is left of her neck.
 Her entire face is missing, and tears drip down my cheek as I see her exposed, ghostly eyes sitting on her gored muscles.
 Now my only fighting sense is my hearing.